 How to Write a Mission Statement

-Here’s a step-by-step process that can help you create a mission statement:
+Here’s a step-by-step process to help you create a mission statement:

 Keep it Concise

-Part of the challenge of mission statement writing is figuring out how to make a mission statement say everything you want while keeping it brief.
-But remember, you can include additional information elsewhere.
+Part of the challenge of mission statement writing is figuring out how to say everything you want while keeping it brief.
+Remember, you can include additional information elsewhere: many leading companies have sections on their websites that go into further detail than the initial mission statement.

 Mission Statement vs Vision Statement

-A mission statement differs from a vision statement (although some companies choose to lump them together).
-While a mission statement focuses on the company’s fundamental purpose, a vision statement typically outlines where the company plans to be in the future and provides more details on its strategy to get there.
+A mission statement differs from a vision statement, although some companies may lump them together.
+While a mission statement focuses on the company’s fundamental purpose, a vision statement typically outlines where the company plans to be in the future and can provide more details on its strategy to get there.

 Here are some vision statement examples to help you tell the difference: